 The irony is that the drugs tend to cause worse and more prolonged mental illness and more relapse.
 (Read Robert Whitaker’s book "Anatomy of an Epidemic" to understand this.)
 Drugging patients more quickly, with less effort spent on trying to implement other modalities first, would exacerbate that problem.
 It would add to the problem it is supposed to solve.

 For many years before Irene, there was an effort to expand community mental health as a prevention so that there is less hospitalization.
 The Irene event was used as an opportunity to move in that direction.
 I think that is a great goal, but pressuring it by not having enough beds in hospitals, is not working.
-It is creating an artificial "need" to drug patients more quickly, which is counter to the spirit of the original goal.

 The goal was to create a more humane mental health system where people are less likely to be force hospitalized and force drugged.
 It degenerated into the current high stress situation because of Irene.
 Let’s not take a step backward into less humane mental health treatment, in reaction.